Satsuma-age

 Satsuma-age (薩摩揚げ) is a fried fishcake originating from Kagoshima, Japan.
-Surimi and flour is mixed to make a compact paste that is solidified through frying.
+Surimi and flour are mixed to make a compact paste that is solidified through frying.
 It is a specialty of the Satsuma region.
 It is known by a variety of regional names throughout Japan.

 The paste is made from fish and seasoned with salt, sugar, and other spices and molded into several shapes.
-It is made not only from ground fish but can include wood ear, beni shōga, onion, Welsh onion and other vegetables, squid, octopus, shrimp and other sea foods, and some spices.
-In fishing villages, it is made from local fishes, for example sardines, shark, bonito or mackerel. it is often made by mixing two or more kinds of fish.
+It is made not only from ground fish but can include wood ear, beni shōga, onion, Welsh onion and other vegetables, squid, octopus, shrimp and other seafood, and spices.
+In fishing villages, it is made from local fish, such as sardines, shark, bonito or mackerel.
+It is often made by mixing two or more kinds of fish.

-People eat Satsuma-age plain or lightly roasted and dipped in ginger and soy sauce or mustard and soy sauce.
+People eat satsuma-age plain or lightly roasted and dipped in ginger and soy sauce or mustard and soy sauce.
 It is used in oden, udon, sara udon or nimono (stewed dishes).